dojyorin/arduino_base64/README.md

 **Note!**

-This is a library made to convert binary data (e.g. raw sensor values) to BASE64.
+This is library made to convert binary data (e.g. raw sensor values) to BASE64.
-Strings can be converted by casting them to byte arrays, but that's not what this library is for, nor do we plan to provide a means.
+String can be convert by cast them to byte arrays, but that's not what this library is for, nor do we plan to provide a means.
-If you want to handle strings, use this library and implement your own wrapper functions.
+If you want to convert string, use this library and implement your own wrapper functions.

 # Example
 ## Encode